 Manufacturing in an ethical atelier

 Almost every single jewelry box you open is purchased from AliBaba.
 They cost around 50 cents and are made in China.
-Our packaging is made by a small family-owned business in Chicago and costs us 8x as much.
+Our packaging is made by a small family-owned business in Chicago and costs us eight times as much.

 Design and weight

-Our coin pendants are weighty little things, weighing around 15 grams.
+Our goddess pendants are weighty little things, weighing around 15 grams.
 Each time I’ve seen someone pick one up, they have exclaimed immediately upon the weight.
-Most coin pendants on the market are about half and size and weight, which halves their material costs.
+Most coin pendants on the market are about a third of the size and weight, which halves their material costs.
 Simple.
 We also have a dual-finish design which requires hand polishing.

 By including gemstones in our pendants, we increased our production costs by a significant amount.
 Not only do we have to pay for the stones themselves, we have to pay a lot more in labor costs so that someone can hand-set each stone.
-This is the reason the Medusa pendant costs more than all the others - there are seven stones to set.
+This is the reason the Medusa and Hecate pendants cost more than all the others - there are many stones to set.
 It takes time and precision.

 Small batch production